DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 # Errors
 Error codes between-32768 and -32000 are reserved for JSON-RPC errors, where -32000 to -32099 are for Execution layer API errors
 This table has been taken from the initial version of the JSON-RPC API spec that was never finalized.
-I was told this is what **SHOULD** have ben implemented across each client.
-Will revise it with the actual codes once I test them all
 |Code|Message|Meaning|Category|
 |-|-|-|-|
 |-32700|Parse error|Invalid JSON|standard|